dotnet/docs/docs/architecture/modern-web-apps-azure/modern-web-applications-characteristics.md

 ## Blazor

 Blazor is included with ASP.NET Core 3.0 and later.
 It provides a new mechanism for building rich interactive web client applications using Razor, C#, and ASP.NET Core.
 It offers another solution to consider when developing modern web applications.
+There are two versions of Blazor to consider: server-side and client-side.

+Server-side Blazor was released in 2019 with ASP.NET Core 3.0.
+As its name implies, it runs on the server, rendering changes to the client document back to the browser over the network.
+Server-side Blazor provides a rich client experience without requiring client-side JavaScript and without requiring separate page loads for each client page interaction.
+Changes in the loaded page are requested from and processed by the server and then sent back to the client using SignalR.

+Client-side Blazor will be released in 2020 and will eliminate the need to render changes on the server.
+Instead, it will leverage WebAssembly to run .NET code within the client.
+The client can still make API calls to the server if needed to request data, but all client-side behavior runs in the client via WebAssembly, which is already supported by all major browsers and is just a Javascript library.

 > ### References – Modern Web Applications
 >